farhiongit/Ctemplates/README.md

 The returned value should not be freed by the caller.
 #### Assign value: void LNODE_ASSIGN(*N* \*n, *T* v)
 Modifies the value hold be the element n with the value v..
-A *copy* of T is assigned to the element.
+A *copy* of v is assigned to the element.
 #### Move forward: *N* \*LNODE_NEXT(*N* \*n)
 Returns a pointer to the next element in the list or LIST_END(*L*).
 Complexity: O(*log* N)
 #### Move backward: *N* \*LNODE_PREVIOUS(*N* \*n)